Gulfstream Park: Florida Sire Stakes

-On Opening Day, December 1, 2012, of Gulfstream Park's 2012-2013 meet, the track is hosting the 14th running of racing's Claiming Crown.
-The Claiming Crown has become the most important event for horse racing's claiming runners, and Gulfstream Park is raising the purses for each individual race in honor of this.

 Entertainment

 Gulfstream Park in recent years has been a concert venue, with performances taking place on the grounds outside the grandstand.
 Reserved seats to the concerts are sold in advance, and others paying normal track admission may watch the concert in standing room.
 Various singers and groups popular in earlier times perform at Gulfstream Park on their tours.
 The track was also host to the Miami Pop Festival from December 28–30, 1968, featuring over thirty performing bands and artists, including the Grateful Dead.

 In 2022, 1/ST EXPERIENCE in partnership with Breakwater Hospitality Group opened the Carousel Club at Gulfstream Park.
 The Carousel Club is a 14,000 square foot entertainment and hospitality hotspot featuring a carousel bar and is located trackside at Gulfstream Park.

 Casino

 The Gulfstream Park Casino was the first building to be constructed when Gulfstream Park first opened in 1939.
 It was the only building housing the main casino and scattered restaurants and bars.
 It was surrounded by an extra-large parking lot until 2010, when The Village at Gulfstream Park opened.